yuexintonychen/INF133-User-Interaction-Software-Projects-Collection/README.md

 # INF133-User-Interaction-Software-Projects-Collection

+This is a set of front-end web application projects utilizing HTML, JavaScript, Bootstrap, CSS, Node.js, TypeScript, Angular, Ionic, Express.js, OAuth (for authentication via Spotify API), HTTP request and Google Firebase.

-Follow the readme.txt in each project folder to set up environment, install necessary dependencies and run the projects.
+Follow the README in each project folder to set up environment, install necessary dependencies and run the projects.